J. K. Rowling: Religious reactions

 There have been attempts to ban Harry Potter around the world, especially in the United States, and in the Bible Belt in particular.
 The series topped the American Library Association's list of most challenged books in the first three years of its publication.
 In the following years, parents in several US cities launched protests against teaching it in schools.
 Some Christian critics, particularly Evangelical Christians, have claimed that the novels promote witchcraft and harm children; similar opposition has been expressed to the film adaptations.
-Criticism has taken two main forms: allegations that Harry Potter is a pagan text; and claims that it encourages children to oppose authority, derived mainly from Harry's rejection of the Dursleys, his adoptive parents.
+Criticism has taken two main forms: allegations that Harry Potter is a pagan text; and claims that it encourages children to oppose authority, derived mainly from Harry's rejection of the Dursleys, his guardians.
 The author and scholar Amanda Cockrell suggests that Harry Potter's popularity, and recent preoccupation with fantasy and the occult among Christian fundamentalists, explains why the series received particular opposition.
-Some groups of Shia and Sunni Muslims also argued that the series contained satanic subtext, and it was banned in private schools in the United Arab Emirates.
+Some groups of Shia and Sunni Muslims also argued that the series contained Satanic subtext, and it was banned in private schools in the United Arab Emirates by its Ministry of Education and Youth, which stated it contradicted Islamic values.

 The Harry Potter books also have a group of vocal religious supporters who believe that Harry Potter espouses Christian values, or that the Bible does not prohibit the forms of magic described in the series.
 Christian analyses of the series have argued that it embraces ideals of friendship, loyalty, courage, love, and the temptation of power.
 After the final volume was published, Rowling said she intentionally incorporated Christian themes, in particular the idea that love may hold power over death.
 According to Farmer, it is a profound misreading to think that Harry Potter promotes witchcraft.
 The scholar Em McAvan writes that evangelical objections to Harry Potter are superficial, based on the presence of magic in the books: they do not attempt to understand the moral messages in the series.